voji/iAmiga/README.md

 git submodule update
 ```

-#####ROM
+#####ROMs
-Use iTunes to copy a rom to your device.
-The rom file must be called kick.rom or kick13.rom.
-Alternatively you can also add the rom file to the Xcode project when building iUAE.
+Use iTunes to copy rom file(s) to your device, or add the roms to the Xcode project when building iUAE.
+When the emulator starts up for the first time, it will look for a rom called "kick.rom" or "kick13.rom".
+If your rom file has a differnet name or if you want to switch roms, you can use the rom selector in settings;  switching roms requires resetting the emulator.

 #####Disk drives